 The Bainbridge Island Land Trust is stepping forward with a bold, multi-year campaign to protect as many treasured natural places and as much critical habitat as possible before it’s too late.
 Stand for the Land, the most ambitious land conservation campaign in the Land Trust’s history, has a goal of securing at least five new properties and significantly adding to the nearly 1,400 acres already successfully protected by the Land Trust and its partners.
-Each of these properties is a special place and each one tells part of the Island’s history.
+Each of these properties is a special place and helps tell part of the Island’s history.
 Learn More!

 Stand for the Land